 An alphanumeric attribute code used in digital map data to describe each feature in terms either of the object surveyed or its representation on the map (or both).
-A feature code is broadly equivalent to a layer in DXF.

 feature record

 The logical information, both spatial and attribute, describing a feature or entity.